suthyscott/git-helper/README.md

 # Method One - Creating local and remote repos separately and then connecting them.

+### Download the exercise file from Frodo
+1. Download the project folder from Frodo.
+You may have to unzip it.
+2. Using the Finder or the File Explorer, drag the project folder where you want it (I suggest having a DevMountain folder with an afternoon-projects folder organized into weeks).
 ### Set up the local repo
 1. In your command line, navigate into the project folder you would like to make a repo in. *You should only create a single repo for a single project*.
 Type in pwd to make sure you're in the correct place.
 2. `git init` Once you are sure you're in the correct folder, you want to initialize a git repo so that git will track the changes you make in the project.